2023-24 Catalog

 Students must provide college placement test scores (ACT, PERT or SAT) in English, reading and mathematics.
 All scores must be at college level to be admitted to the Dual Enrollment Program.

 Dual Enrollment students are exempt from application, matriculation, and laboratory fees.
-Textbooks and instructional materials for public school students are provided by the school district through the school they attend; Textbooks for home education students will be provided by Valencia College.
-Students enrolled in private schools must pay for their own textbook and instructional materials.
+Textbooks and required instructional materials, for public school students are provided by the school district through the school they attend; Textbooks and required materials for home education and private school students will be provided by Valencia College and the State Dual Enrollment Scholarship Fund.
+Directions for ordering instructional materials may be viewed on the Dual Enrollment website.
+Embed DE website in the https://valenciacollege.edu/admissions/dual-enrollment/ text.

 When a student selects Dual Enrollment courses, it is advantageous for the student to choose courses that will apply toward his/her graduation requirements and intended college degree.
 Dual Enrollment students may take college-level courses online, at their high school campus (as applicable) and/or at a Valencia campus.
 Classes may meet before, during or after school hours and during the Summer Term.
 Developmental and physical education courses, flex start courses, and courses less than three credits are ineligible for inclusion in the Dual Enrollment Program.